when your browser scares you with the infamous “this site is not trusted”

 Cases: (1) you go to log into a free site so you can post a comment.
 Your connection should be https, port 443, encrypted, to keep prying eyes from reading your password.
 Or, (2) You go to a commerce site to buy something: Your connection should be encrypted, and you should “trust” a “certificate authority” to have verified the “ownership” of the secured connection.
 I mean, would you really transfer money otherwise?!

 In the second case, you are buying something (or accessing your financial accounts) and you need both a secure connection and verified identity.
-In this case, DO NOT continue past the browser’s “not trusted” warning!
+In this case, DO NOT continue past the browser’s warning!
 Any real bank or e-merchant will have the “trusted” certificate, with their identity verified by a CA that is known to your browser.
 After all, they’re making millions off you and can afford a verified identity at those high prices.

 The opposite side is when you are buying something, plan to enter your CC# — in that case, never, never, never continue past a security warning!
+A site without a valid CA-trusted certificate that asks for personal and financial details may very well be a phishing site (it could look exactly like your bank), run by criminals that want to steal your identity.

 Smart web browsing is both an art and a science.